Handbook of Operating Procedures 3-1410

 1. The UTRRS will provide:

-1. Submit UTRRS for recertification by the Texas State Library and Archives Commission – State and Local Records Management Division (TSLAC-SLRM) as required.
+1. The RMO must submit the UTRRS for recertification by the TSLAC State and Local Records Management Division (TSLAC-SLRM) as required.

-1. Submit UTRRS amendments to TSLAC-SLRM for certification as needed.
+1. The RMO must submit UTRRS amendments to TSLAC-SLRM for certification as needed.

-1. Provide procedures for University staff to request retention codes for new or undocumented records series, or to make changes to retention codes as needed.
+1. Provide procedures for University staff to request record series for new or undocumented types of records, or to make changes to record series as needed.

-1. Conduct triennial University-wide survey and review of UTRRS retention codes to ensure they are current, meet legal and regulatory requirements, and accurately map recordkeeping practices.
+1. Prior to submitting the UTRRS for recertification, conduct a University-wide survey and review of UTRRS record series to ensure they are current, meet legal and regulatory requirements, and accurately map recordkeeping practices.

-1. Provide training, guidance, and information to University staff concerning federal and state records and information management laws, administrative rules, and TSLAC policies.
+1. Provide training, guidance, and information to University staff concerning federal and state records and information management laws, administrative rules, TSLAC policies, and University records and information management policies.

-1. Develop University policy and procedures for the disposition of University records and maintain oversight on the disposition of those records.
+1. Develop University policy and procedures for the disposition of University records and maintain oversight of the disposition of those records.

 The disposition policy must ensure that: